Configuring Service Chaining with Security Groups

 Redirection to NAT Devices

-Beginning with Cisco NX-OS 10.5(1)F, ePBR with micro-segmentation supports redirection of traffic to service devices that modify the destination and/or source IP addresses of the traffic.
+Beginning with Cisco NX-OS 10.5(1)F, ePBR with GPO supports redirection of traffic to service devices that modify the destination and/or source IP addresses of the traffic.
 These devices may be external load-balancers, NATTing firewalls and CGNAT devices.

 Service devices may perform only destination NAT (load-balancers with SNAT disabled), only source NAT (CGNAT devices for return traffic) or both (load-balancers with SNAT enabled).